GLM-130B: An Open Bilingual Pre-trained Model: Acknowledgement

 \section{Acknowledgement}

-This project is supported by the National Science Foundation for Distinguished Young Scholars (No. 61825602).
-The GPU computation is sponsored by Zhipu.AI.
+This research was supported by Natural Science Foundation of China (NSFC) 61825602, 62276148 and Zhipu.AI.
 We thank all our collaborators and partners from the Knowledge Engineering Group (KEG), Parallel Architecture \& Compiler technology of Mobile, Accelerated, and Networked systems Group (PACMAN), Natural Language Processing Group (THUNLP) at Tsinghua University, and Zhipu.AI.